 Emissions of PM occur from both housed and free-range livestock.
 However, the lack of available emissions measurements for free-range livestock means that the development of EFs has focused on housed livestock.

+Winkel et al. (2015) demonstrated that PM concentrations within a building housing pigs were considerably greater during daytime and particular periods of animal activity.
+It is therefore important to ensure that any emission measurements are taken over a long enough period to ensure that they are suitably representative before being scaled up to determine an annual emissions estimate.

 A1.2.2 Reported emissions

 Ammonia